 Register for the LSAT Test

 The LSAT is a test that is offered at four different times during the year.
 Through your LSAC account, you will find a number of prep exams that you can use to study for the actual LSAT test.
 Make it your goal to take the LSAT during spring break or at another time when you are not overloaded with your general studies.

 Start Applying to Law Schools

-Becoming a lawyer requires a lot of hard work.
+How to improve law school application becoming a lawyer requires a lot of hard work.
 Start by getting an undergraduate degree.
 Then setup your LSAC account and begin studying towards the LSAT test.
 When your undergraduate degree is nearly completed, start applying to law schools.
-Thank you for reading, if you have a question, please send us a message.
+Thank you for reading our top tips to getting in to a law school, if you have a question, please send us a message.